 Obama calls on Myanmar to end Rohingya discrimination

-President Obama and Prime Minister Erdogan of Turkey hold a press conference.
+President Obama and Prime Minister Shinawatra of Thailand hold a press conference in Bangkok, Thailand.
+November 18, 2012.

 President Obama Addresses the University of Queensland